Tamil diaspora: Indonesia

-Tamils were brought to Indonesia by the Dutch in the 1860s to build up their plantations.
-They were used as hard labor, and as the conditions were not conducive many returned in the 1940s.
-About 30,000 to 40,000 remained in Northern Sumatra, and as a result, there remained a concentration of Tamils in that region.
+Large numbers of Tamils were brought to Indonesia by the Dutch colonial government in the 1860s to build up their plantations.
+They were used as hard labor, many returned in the 1940s following their contract expiration.
+Although about 5,000 to 10,000 opted to remain in Northern Sumatra alone, creating a concentration of Tamil diaspora in the Island.

+In contrast to the other parts of Indonesia, the majority of Indians in the island of Sumatra are Tamils, particularly in Medan.

 Malaysia

 Malaysia has a Tamil population of 1,800,000 making up 6.3% of the Malaysian population as of 2018 starting mainly from 1901 when it was called British Malaya.
 Initially the migration was to work in the rubber plantations but later turned to trade and other professions mostly in the government sector such as the railways and the Public Works Department.
 The first Tamil school was there as early as 1876 but by 1925 it rose to 235 and by 2018 they had 530 schools.
-Due to intense brain drain and citizenship problems, there is an estimated 250-300,000 Tamils which are yet to be recognized by the Government of Malaysia.
+Due to intense brain drain and citizenship problems, there is an estimated 250–300,000 Tamils which are yet to be recognized by the Government of Malaysia.

 Singapore

 According to the 2020 census, there were 198,449 Tamil citizens and permanent residents living in Singapore, representing 3.5% of the resident population.
 The number of Tamils among the 1.64 million "non-resident population"—foreigners working, studying or living in Singapore without permanent residence—was not provided.

-Tamil Language is one of the four official languages in Singapore.
+Tamil is one of the four official languages in Singapore.
 An estimation of about 3.2% percent of the total population in Singapore speaks Tamil at home, while about 5% is literate in Tamil language.
 Almost all official documents printed in Singapore are translated and distributed in Tamil as well as three other national languages.
 In 1956, the Singapore government decided to adopt a trilingual policy.
 Students were taught English, a second language, as well as Malay as a third language.
 Today the emphasis has shifted to bilingualism, where the medium of instruction is English with the mother-tongue as a second language, while the third language is optional.

 Tamil is taught as a second language in all government schools from the primary to junior college levels.
 Tamil is an examinable subject at all major nationwide exams.
 There is a daily Tamil newspaper printed in Singapore, the Tamil Murasu.
 There is a full-time radio station, Oli 96.8, and a full-fledged TV channel, Vasantham.